BigAl/ccs-extract/README.md

 - Write access restricted to the output directory
 - Read-only access to input and configuration files
 - No unnecessary permissions granted
+- Automatic container cleanup after execution

 #### Configuration Security
-The default patterns are built into the code, eliminating the need for a separate configuration file.
-If you choose to use a custom configuration file, it should be kept private as it may contain information about your spending patterns.
+The configuration file (`transaction_config.json`) is optional and can be used to customize merchant patterns and categories.
 The file is automatically added to `.gitignore` to prevent accidental commits.
+For security:

+1. Use `transaction_config.example.json` as a template
+2. Keep your custom configuration private
+3. Mount the config file as read-only in Docker
+4. The script will use built-in patterns if no config file is provided

 ### Date Handling